Let's POWER Automate

 This action allows you to send some requests to Graph API, and retrieving emails is one of them.

-Get emails from top level folder
+Get emails from a specific folder

 The easiest way to get the folder id is similar to getting id of a folder in a shared mailbox.
 Add the ‘Get emails’ action, select the folder, and go to ‘Peek code’.